Building a Business Culture of Digital Accessibility

 In our daily lives, signs of physical accessibility are all around us — from wheelchair ramps and handicapped parking spaces to Braille on signs.

-For most people, the answer is no. Digital accessibility isn’t always top of mind, and that lack of awareness and knowledge can have a dampening effect on accessibility initiatives.
+Unfortunately, most people don’t know the signs.
+And that lack of awareness can have a dampening effect on many accessibility initiatives.
 After all, it’s hard to fix what you don’t know is broken.

 Globally, one in six people (that’s more than 1.3 billion people) live with some type of disability.
 Yet 97% of the internet is inaccessible to people with disabilities.